APonder-Dev/Py-Budget-Tracker/README.md

 ### Notes:
 - Replace `your-username` in the clone URL with your actual GitHub username if you plan to host this on GitHub.
-- Ensure that the file names (`budget_tracker_cli.py` and `budget_tracker_gui.py`) match the actual file names you have used in your project.
+- Ensure that the file names (`Budget Tracker.py` and `Budget Tracker(GUI).py`) match the actual file names you have used in your project.
 If they are different, update the README accordingly.
 - Include the `LICENSE` file in your repository if you choose to specify a license.